rahulmeghwal/LiPi/README.txt

 This is a project to demonstrate the use of lex and yacc tools for developing a compiler.

+For details on grammer of LiPi language please open LiPi.pdf commited in the code.

 Currently the comipler generates intermediate code for given LiPi script (with no syntax error).

 To generate the intermediate code for a LiPi script run the following command :